CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/synthesis/practical_applications_part1.md

 *   **IO:** Confirm that all I/O utilities are platform-agnostic and do not rely on UI or environment-specific paths.
 *   **Text:** Verify that the `System.Text.Json` usage in the `Text` module remains lightweight and foundational.

-These practical applications demonstrate how the research findings and key insights can be used to improve the `OpenEchoSystem.Core` library and inform the SPARC Specification phase.
+These practical applications demonstrate how the research findings and key insights can be used to improve the `ConsmicLexicon.Foundation` library and inform the SPARC Specification phase.